Updated January 3, 2024

 - For example, roads necessitate well-built concrete infrastructure.
 Road transport infrastructure typically has fewer constraints, with multiple roads leading to a destination or multiple lanes on a single road, making repair work less challenging.
 However, for roads that serve as the sole route to a destination, any repair work could cause severe difficulties for commuters.

-- Maintaining railway systems is particularly essential, as any minor impediments on the route could result in the breakdown of the entire schedule on that route.
+- Maintaining railway systems is particularly essential, as any minor impediments on the route could break down the entire schedule on that route.
 Railway systems require frequent and extensive maintenance, which can be particularly challenging, especially as some rail routes traverse remote areas.

 - Air and sea transportation require airports and ports, respectively.
 Although there is nothing to maintain on air and water routes, ports and airports do require immense maintenance.
 For example, runway maintenance in airports, a thorough examination of planes and ships, ensuring proper working of the navigation system, maintaining tight security, and so on.